Establishing the Quantum Supremacy Frontier with a 281 Pflop/s Simulation: Performance Results

 \subsection{Sustained performance}

 While we successfully slice (``cut'') the tensors in our circuits and contract them in an ordering that leaves most of the computation to large arithmetically intensive tensor contractions, it is inevitable to deal with a non-negligible number of less arithmetically intensive tensor contractions, which achieve a suboptimal performance.
 Averaged over the entire simulation time, we reach a sustained performance efficiency of about \textbf{68\% (281 Pflop/s on 100\% of Summit)} for the $7\times 7\times (1+40+1)$ simulation, and about 64\% (261 Pflop/s on 99\% of Summit) for the $11\times 11\times (1+24+1)$ simulation.
+Compared to our previous simulations of random quantum circuits ran on the CPU-only Pleiades/Electra HPC systems at NASA~\cite{villalonga2018flexible}, the GPU-accelerated Summit node (2 CPU + 6 GPU) delivers about 45.6 speed-up in running qFlex as compared to the performance of the averaged Pleiades/Electra dual-CPU node (Pleiades/Electra HPC systems consist of dual-socket CPU nodes with different families of Intel CPUs which we average over).
+The actual single-precision performance delivered by the averaged Pleiades/Electra node is 1.34 Tflop/s/node, compared to 61.09 Tflop/s/node sustained by the heterogeneous Summit node.
+The speed-up is even higher for the peak performance achieved on both systems.